Fribourg on the diagonal: Fribourg-Murten

-Fribourg is not only a university city, but also one that is steeped in history.
-The Vieille-Ville (old town) and Basse-Ville (lower town) districts still have some of their historic monuments.
-The cathedral of St Nicolas stands in the centre.
-As the city’s patron, St Nicolas returns to speak every year, to the delight of both adults and children.
+Fribourg is not only a university city, but also one full of history.
+The Old Town still has some of its historic monuments.
+The St. Nicholas Cathedral stands in the centre.
+As the city’s patron, St Nicholas comes back to speak every year, to the delight of both adults and children.

 You will leave Fribourg along paths that cross the city’s various districts and gradually move into wooded and agricultural landscapes, some open with views over the Pre-Alps or the Jura, others more intimate as you walk alongside streams.
 Once you leave Chandossel, you will follow the border between cantons, with the small Bernese enclave of Clavaleyres.